Palliative Care MasterClass dates for 2021 are to be confirmed.

-Following two successful courses in November 2017 and March 2019 we are pleased to announce that we will be holding another course.
 The programme will focus on Parkinson’s disease, dementia, multiple sclerosis (MS) and motor neurone disease (MND).
-The next course will be a two day residential course in Sheffield in March 2020.
+The next course will be a two day residential course in Sheffield in 2021.

 Who are these courses for?